-A TCA may be held in one or two academic units, and teaching assignments made expressly to meet the teaching assignment commitment will not be posted.
+A TCA may be held in one or two academic hiring units, and teaching assignments made expressly to meet the teaching assignment commitment will not be posted.
+The hiring unit(s) shall be noted in the offer.

 The Employer shall provide individuals with the opportunity to request preferred courses and shall make best efforts to assign individuals to their preferred courses.